-CELTIC-NEXT is a follow-on programme of the successful Celtic-Plus EUREKA ICT cluster programme and its predecessor "Celtic-Initiative".
-Overall CELTIC has contributed significantly to the growth of the annual turnover of firms involved in cluster projects (+13 % compared to non-participating firms) and to the development of employment (+7% employment growth compared to non-participating firms)1.
-CELTIC-NEXT has been defined for a 8-years period until the end of 2026.
+CELTIC-NEXT is a follow-on programme to the successful Celtic-Plus EUREKA ICT cluster programme and its predecessor "Celtic-Initiative".
+Overall, CELTIC has contributed significantly to the growth of the annual turnover of firms involved in cluster projects (+13 % compared to non-participating firms) and to the development of employment (+7% employment growth compared to non-participating firms)1.
+CELTIC-NEXT has been defined for 8 years until the end of 2026.
 CELTIC is supported by nearly all major European players in telecommunications.